Publication Ethics

 2. After Publication:

 If a case of plagiarism comes to light after a paper is published in UPJOHNS journal, the editorial board will conduct a preliminary investigation.
-In cases of proven plagiarism and academic self-plagiarism consequences may include:
+In cases of proven plagiarism consequences may include:

 • The author is informed about the same and is obliged to withdraw the disputable manuscript which is already published or in different pre-publication stages.